 The heart gets messages from the body that tell it when to pump more or less blood depending on a person's needs.
-For example, when we're sleeping, it pumps just enough to provide for the lower amounts of oxygen needed by our bodies at rest.
-But when we're exercising, the heart pumps faster so that our muscles get more oxygen and can work harder.
+For example, when you're sleeping, it pumps just enough to provide for the lower amounts of oxygen needed by your body at rest.
+But when you're exercising, the heart pumps faster so that your muscles get more oxygen and can work harder.

 How the heart beats is controlled by a system of electrical signals in the heart.
 The sinus (or sinoatrial) node is a small area of tissue in the wall of the right atrium.
 It sends out an electrical signal to start the contracting (pumping) of the heart muscle.
 This node is called the pacemaker of the heart because it sets the rate of the heartbeat and causes the rest of the heart to contract in its rhythm.

 These electrical impulses make the atria contract first.
 Then the impulses travel down to the atrioventricular (or AV) node, which acts as a kind of relay station.
 From here, the electrical signal travels through the right and left ventricles, making them contract.